TalAter/Progressive-UI-KITT/README.md

 When a user visits a website, they do not expect it to work if they suddenly lose their connection.
 Progressive web apps over-deliver on that expectation.
 On the other hand, if a user is visiting a progressive web app without noticing that their connection is flaky, they may not realize that the content they are seeing may be a few hours (or even days) old.
 In this case, progressive web apps under-deliver on what the user expects.

-Educating users about how this new model for a modern web app can do is a process that will take years.
-But communicating to the user what your progressive web app can do, is within your power… this is where Progressive UI KITT comes in.
+Educating users about how this new model for a modern web app works is a process that will take years.
+But communicating to the user what your progressive web app can do, is within your power today… this is where Progressive UI KITT comes in.

 ## What is Progressive UI KITT